Kim Stringfellow

 Kim Stringfellow (born 1963) is an American artist, educator, and photographer based out of Joshua Tree, California.
-She is an associate professor at the San Diego State School of Art, Design, and Art History and received her MFA in Art and Technology from the School of the Art Institute of Chicago.
-Stringfellow is notable as an artist for her transmedia documentaries of landscape and the economic effects of environmental issues on humans and habitat.
+She is an associate professor at the San Diego State School of Art, Design, and Art History.
+Stringfellow has made transmedia documentaries of landscape and the economic effects of environmental issues on humans and habitat.
 Stringfellow's photographic and multimedia projects engage human/landscape interactions and explore the interrelation of the global and the local.

 Biography

 Stringfellow received her Bachelor of Fine Arts from the Academy of Art College in San Francisco in 1988.
 In the year 2000, Stringfellow received her MFA from the School of the Art Institute of Chicago.
 She became an assistant professor at San Diego State's School of Art, Design, and Art History in 2001 where she was promoted in 2018 to associate professor with tenure at San Diego State University.
-She has been an invited artist and speaker on numerous occasions, including the art department of University of Nevada Las Vegas' visiting lecturer series in 2009.

-Prior to achieving her MFA and tenured positions, a collection of her photographs entitled Photographic Constructions, exhibited at the Morphos Gallery in San Francisco in 1994.
+A collection of her photographs entitled Photographic Constructions, were exhibited at the Morphos Gallery in San Francisco in 1994.
 The collection explored personal narratives and addressed spirituality and feminist issues through art history.
 Among her earliest environmentally-based endeavors include Stringfellow's taking part in Salmoncity.net, a web-based piece of art commissioned by the Seattle Arts Commission in response to the ESA listing of the Puget Sound Chinook salmon as regionally threatened.

 Works

+Stringfellow has worked on projects for California Humanities, Creative Work Fund, Graham Foundation for Advanced Studies in the Fine Arts, Los Angeles County Arts Commission, Seattle Arts Commission, and Desert X.

 The Charmed Horizon

-"The Charmed Horizon" site was selected as Best Art-Related Site at the 2nd Annual South by Southwest Interactive Web Competitiond in 2019 and was included in the Seventh New York Digital Salon at the School of Visual Arts.
-The project was inspired by excerpts from the 19th century French writer, Lautreamont's Les Chants de Maldoror.
+"The Charmed Horizon" was inspired by excerpts from the 19th century French writer, Lautreamont's Les Chants de Maldoror.
 The project's purpose was to examine human desire and other emotive issues.
+Its website was selected as Best Art-Related Site at the 2nd Annual South by Southwest Interactive Web Competitiond in 2019 and was included in the Seventh New York Digital Salon at the School of Visual Arts.